maydanw/GFER/README.md

 Since then, both of us left our jobs and set on a long track dedicating our time and efforts to this cause.

 I do hope to report good news from time to time.
+In the meanwhile, we are in a very lonely path and if you find this page relevant (due to walking on this path or from research perspective) drop me please a word at maydanw@gmail.com and let's disscuss about what can be done.

 # Few words about GFER syndrome
 <a name="Few_words_about_GFER_syndrome"/>